dvirmoyal/dvir-cd/README.md

 # dvir-cd
-this repo conatinig my helm files for argo to make cd
+this repo conatinig my helm files for argo to make cd!!